vayun-mathur/Find-Family/README.md

 - Saved places, with notifications when people enter or leave them
 - See battery status / low battery notifications
 - Fully open source client
-- share current speed
+- Share current speed
-- show how long person has been at place (saved or not)
+- Show how long person has been at place (saved or not)
+- Show location history

+### In progress:
+- Temporary location sharing via link (openable by web or by app)

 ### Todo:
-- Temporary location sharing via link (openable by web or by app)
-- Show location history
 - Connect through Tor hidden service